Israeli bombing of the Gaza Strip: Missing persons

-On 15 October 2023, more than 1,000 people were reported missing beneath rubble.
+On 11 February 2026, roughly 8,000 people were reported missing beneath rubble.
 On 27 October 2023, the World Health Organization stated more than 1,000 unidentified people were buried under rubble.
 On 3 December 2023, the Palestinian Civil Defence stated the situation "beyond dire" as the organization was unable to rescue many people buried under rubble.

 Individuals were rescued by aid workers after reportedly surviving several days buried underneath rubble.
 Emergency responders stated that part of what made rescue so difficult is that Israeli bombs tend to "flatten entire buildings".
 On 24 February 2024, Dr. Paul B. Spiegel stated that total death counts were undercounts due to the large number of people under rubble, stating, "We projected the number of deaths that may be missing, and it was probably up to about ten to fifteen per cent more."
 On 26 February 2024, Israeli warplanes bombed and destroyed an emergency rescue machinery in Beit Lahia.

 According to The New York Times, "The buried make up a shadow death toll in Gaza, a leaden asterisk to the health ministry's official tally of more than 31,000 dead".
 In May 2024, a U.S. doctor described the deterioration of rescue operations in Gaza, stating, "We hear bombs and before my thought used to be 'what patients are we going to meet tomorrow?'
 And now we hear bombs and no one comes."
 The United Nations stated that more than 10,000 people were estimated to be buried under the rubble.
 Dr. Marwan al-Hams stated the number was so high because of the lack of heavy equipment or fuel to dig through concrete and steel to rescue them.

 In late-June 2024 it was reported by Save the Children that up to 21,000 children are estimated to be missing due to the bombing and the ongoing war.
 While the organization acknowledged that it was difficult to collect and verify information in Gaza, it was believed that about 17,000 children were unaccompanied and separated, about 4,000 likely missing in the rubble and an unknown number in mass graves.
 In July 2024, emergency crews stated there were many people trapped under debris in the Tel al-Hawa neighborhood following heavy attacks by Israel.